Crook (film): Plot

-When Samarth is attacked, he loses his temper and kidnaps Nicole causing an unrest in entire Melbourne as Nicole's brother attempts to try to find her.
-He captures Suhani in retaliation.
+When it's revealed that Samarth is not in a coma, he loses his temper and kidnaps Nicole causing an unrest in entire Melbourne as Nicole's brother attempts to try to find her.
 When Suraj goes to save Nicole, it turns out that Samarth is planning to murder Nicole and blame the murder on Suraj.
-When Suraj learns of Samarth's plan, Samarth beats Suraj and tells him that he is doing all this because his sister Sheena was also murdered by the Australians once (Actually, Sheena was in love with an Australian and she became pregnant with his child, which infuriated Samarth and he decides to abort the child, despite knowing the fact that she will die because of it, due to the abortion she ends up dead).
-But when he accidentally shoots Suraj, Romi comes up behind him with a shovel and hits it on Samarth's head, and he dies.
-The unrest in city stops when the news breaks out that Nicole is alive, and the Indians and Australians both unite for peace.

-The film ends with Suraj being felicitated in front of the media with Suhani by his side as Uncle Joseph gets touched after seeing the news in Mumbai.
+When Suraj learns of Samarth's plan, Samarth beats Suraj and claims that he is doing all this because his sister Sheena was also murdered by the Australians once.
+Suraj tries to warn Suhani about Russell capturing her when Suhani reveals the actual truth behind Sheena's death.
+(Sheena was in love with an Australian and she became pregnant with his child, which infuriated Samarth and he decided to abort the child, despite knowing the fact that she will die because of it, due to the abortion she ends up dead).
+Suhani gets captures by Russell.
+Suraj gets mad and goes to fulfills Suhani's promise to save Nicole.
+He saves Nicole, but when Samarth accidentally shoots Suraj, Romi comes up behind him with a shovel and hits it on Samarth's head, and he dies.
+The unrest in city stops when the news breaks out that Nicole is alive, Russell gets arrested, and the Indians and Australians both unite for peace.
+Suraj and Suhani reunites and reciprocates their love for each other and Russell and Nicole reunites.The film ends with Suraj being felicitated in front of the media with Suhani by his side as uncle Joseph gets touched after seeing the news in Mumbai.